DNguyen0707/MIS-4248_Programming/README.md

 # MIS-4248 Programming

 ### Notes
-- Create a txt file that save the operator name, program date, ip address of left and right carrier
+- Create a txt file that save the operator name, program date, ip address of left and right carrier.
+Do this in Setup.py
 - Keep left first then right

 ## Test steps